-Jeremy Darrington is the Politics Librarian at Princeton University's Firestone Library.
-He has a BA in international studies from Brigham Young University and an MLIS from the University of Washington.
-He also has an MA and is ABD in political science from UC Berkeley.
-Jeremy is the former chair of the Politics, Policy, and International Relations Section (formerly Law and Political Science Section) of the Association of College and Research Libraries (ACRL) and past convener of ACRL’s Numeric and Geospatial Data Services in Academic Libraries Interest Group.
+Jeremy Darrington is the Politics Librarian at the Princeton University Library.
+He has a BA in international studies from Brigham Young University and graduate degrees in library and information science from the University of Washington and in political science from UC Berkeley.
+Jeremy is a past chair of the Politics, Policy, and International Relations Section of the Association of College and Research Libraries (ACRL) and a past convener of ACRL’s Numeric and Geospatial Data Services in Academic Libraries Interest Group.
 He’s also the Political Science Editor for Resources for College Libraries, an online database of core print and electronic resources for academic libraries.
-His interests include European politics, technology in libraries, government information and transparency, open civic data, and digital privacy.
+His interests include political science data sources, European politics, information and technology policy, and government information and transparency.
 Jeremy is happily married and the proud father of four children.

 One of my primary responsibilities is to help students and faculty find data and resources for their research.
 I also purchase resources for the Library in all areas related to political science.
 Please contact me with purchase suggestions or to request assistance with a JP, senior thesis, dissertation, faculty research, or other scholarly project.